kendraliu/Crypto-Clustering/README.md

 ![Cryptocurrency price changes](/images/standardizedData.png)

 ### Clustering
-With the unsuperviesed learning model, K-means algorithm, the project clustered the data points of the standardized data and the standardized data that has been processed by PCA with three features.
+With the unsuperviesed learning model, K-means algorithm, the project compared the clustering of the data points using all of the features with the clustering using only 3 features that are determined by PCA.

 The number of clusters are obtained through the elbow method.

 | original data | PCA | elbow curves |
 |-------------|-------------|-------------|